Home Remedies for Scalp Pimples

 The herb fenugreek has been used in tea to help nursing mothers increase their milk production, and people have used it to treat acne as well.
 Crush fenugreek leaves, which can be found at a health food or general nutrition store, and mix with water.
 Then, smooth the paste on your scalp or face, wherever the affected areas tend to be.
 Leave the paste on for about 10 minutes and then rinse it off with warm water [source: AcneTalks].
 Although this probably won't harm you, there's not enough scientific evidence to say for sure whether it will treat or prevent acne [source: NCCAM].

-For more information about preventing and treating scalp pimples, visit the links on the next page.
+For more information about preventing and treating scalp pimples, visit the links below.

 Related HowStuffWorks Articles

 - Absolute Acne Info.
 "Why What you ARE NOT Eating May Cause Acne."
 (Accessed 10/09/09)http://www.absoluteacneinfo.com/diet/eat.html

 - AcneTalks.com.
 "Blackhead Removal at Home: Some Time Tested Home Remedies for Your Blackheads."
 (Accessed 10/09/09)http://www.acnetalks.com/pimple/Acne-Treatment/Herbal-Natural/Homemade-Blackhead-Removers.htm

 - CareFair.com.
 "Learning About Scalp Folliculitis."
 (Accessed 10/09/09)http://www.carefair.com/hair/Learning_about_Scalp_Folliculitis_4178.html

 - Kern, Daniel W. "Scalp Acne."
 Acne.org.
 (Accessed 10/09/09)http://www.acne.org/scalp-acne.html